 - Wear good walking shoes and mind your step.
 (A post on good walking shoes.)

 There’s a wide variety of accommodations in Havana.
 There are large hotels, to hostels, to casa particulars.
 I really loved staying at a casa particular where it was owned by a local and supported the family.
 It’s a more traditional way of experiencing Cuba, and provides an intimate experience.

-This is the Airbnb my friend and I stayed in.
-It was in a great location, clean, and had good breakfast.
-There are hundreds of listings for Havana and I would recommended being in Havana Vieja for ease and proximity to the sights and main restaurants for a first time visit.
+There are also hundreds of Airbnb listings for Havana and I would recommended being in Havana Vieja for ease and proximity to the sights and main restaurants for a first time visit.